 Increased testosterone levels in males can indicate:

-In women, testosterone levels are normally low.
+In women, testosterone levels are normally much lower than in males, and there are different ranges of normal for women than men.
 Increased testosterone levels can indicate:

-Alcoholism and liver disease in males can decrease testosterone levels.
-Drugs, including androgens other than testosterone and steroids, can also decrease testosterone levels.
+Alcoholism in males can decrease testosterone levels.
+Drugs, such as androgens other than testosterone, can also decrease testosterone levels.